 - 1/2 cup whole pecans, chopped

 - 1/4 cup old-fashioned oats

 - 1/2 teaspoon cinnamon

 - 1 – 1.5 cups mini marshmallows

 Combine oats, flour, pecans, coconut, spices and salt in a bowl and mix to combine.
 Add in the butter, and use your hands to completely moisten the mixture and combine it together.
 I chose to make a row of this crumbly mixture and then a row of mini marshmallows.

-Bake for 20-25 minutes, or until crumble is golden and marshmallows are gooey.
+Bake at 375 degrees for 20-25 minutes, or until crumble is golden and marshmallows are gooey.